 Plusnet installation times

-Plusnet also uses the BT Openreach network but gives an estimate of around 10 working days for installation (so, again, two weeks).
+Plusnet also uses the BT Openreach network but gives an estimate of around 3-10 working days for installation.
 If you already have a landline and broadband connection, the switch can happen remotely within 3 working days, and an engineer shouldn't need to visit.

 Plusnet charges £49.99 for a new landline, but it’s free if you already have one.
-There may also be a set-up cost, depending on the package.
+There may also be a set-up cost or an engineer charge, depending on the package.

 TalkTalk installation times